Understanding Common and Limited Common Elements in Florida Condominiums

 “The portions of the condominium property not included in the units.”

-These are the areas and components shared by all unit owners, such as:
+These areas and components are shared by all unit owners and include:

 Building foundations, structural walls, and roofs